-Abstract:
+Abstract

-Purpose - This study attempts to examine the impacts of microfinance on women-owned microenterprises' (WMEs) performance in Indonesia.
+Purpose - The purpose of this paper is to examine the impacts of microfinance on women-owned microenterprises' (WMEs) performance in Indonesia.
 It especially observes how financial, human and social capital influences performance of enterprises.

-Design/methodology/approach - Data was collected from a survey conducted in Surabaya, Indonesia's second largest city, covering more than one hundred WMEs.
-The ordered probit technique is applied to estimate the performance vis-à-vis financial, social and human capital relationships.
+Design/methodology/approach - Data were collected from a survey conducted in Surabaya, Indonesia's second largest city, covering more than 100 WMEs.
+The ordered probit technique is applied to estimate the perform 4 nce vis-à-vis financial, social and human capital relationships.